gorenje/node-red-contrib-flowhub/README.md

 Generate [your own FlowHub.org token](https://flowhub.org/integration) to commit flows directly to your own GitHub repository.
 You will then be able to perform all functionalty of the FlowHub[]().org nodes on your own personal flows.

+## Local Usage

+FlowHub.org provides *visual* change management (aka version control) on top of GitHub.
+[FlowHub Local](https://flows.nodered.org/node/@gregoriusrippenstein/node-red-contrib-flowhub-server) (aka FlowHubⓁ) is a local-first server for the FlowHub.org nodes, replacing the GitHub requirement.
+FlowHubⓁ provides a local gitstore for managing change made to flows, locally, no internet connection is required.
+FlowHubⓁ is used in conjunction with the FlowHub.org nodes but provides a local gitstore, replacing GitHub.

 ## Details

 Two articles are available that better describe my intentions in creating FlowHub.org: